Glen Highland Farm

 gives unadoptable Seniors a soft landing where all their needs are met without another emotionally traumatic change.
 They are residents until their final day.
 Some younger “special needs” Border Collies also live in the Sanctuary.

 The Rescue provides the stronger Seniors another chance to be an adored companion and adopted into a new home.
-Either way is a win because deserving dogs get a chance to live on.

 Sometimes when you least expect it, life takes a turn